conniely04/UID-and-LCD/README.md

 # UID and LCD
-Uses Arduino Mega 2560 RC522 and LCD screen to display UID card or tag.
+Uses Arduino Mega 2560 RC522 and LCD screen to display UID card or tag on LCD.

 **Hardware:**
 -RC522 RFID reader